CedricS789/Alexis-Finance-Assistant/System Prompts/2-Ledger-Agent.md

 - After each search, analyze returned results for partial matches (similar names, close dates, related categories)
 - Report these partial matches in your response to help the Manager Agent understand what was found vs. what was searched for

-**CRITICAL REMINDER:** Whether the Manager Agent asks to update any transaction type (e.g., laundry, groceries, rent, coffee, transportation, entertainment), these protocols apply identically.
+**CRITICAL REMINDER:** Whether the Manager Agent asks to update any transaction type.
+EXAMPLES - adapt to actual transaction types: laundry, groceries, rent, coffee, transportation, entertainment), these protocols apply identically.
 The specific category or item name is irrelevant - the search and update methodology is universal.

 ## CRITICAL DATA INTEGRITY PROTOCOL: MANDATORY ENTITY RESOLUTION